cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 Cool stuff I've put together in [Obsidian.MD](https://obsidian.md).

-Most of them are meta utilities, or just aim improve the user experience of the mobile Android app, which is still fairly new and is often unstable.
+Most of them are meta utilities, or just aim improve the user experience of Obsidian's Android app, which is still fairly new and is often unstable or lacking features.

-Some of them will have their own Readmes.

 - [Native Obsidian.MD](#obsidianmd)